-Acknowledgements

-- The authors would like to acknowledge the support from the Research Council of Norway through projects No. 291644, - 447 No.322387 & No. 269927 and Norwegian Space Agency through contract No. NIT 12.20.5.
-We thank our SIOS colleagues - 448 who have contributed with SESS reporting, and those who assisted us during the thematic workshops to start synthesising the - 449 SESS recommendations.
-Thanks to Ashild Ø. Pedersen, Norwegian Polar Institute for comments improving the revised - 450 manuscript on terrestrial biology.
-Finally, we very much appreciate the comments by two anonymous reviewers, which have - 451 largely improved the revised manuscript.
+Acknowledgements.
+We thank our SIOS colleagues that contributed with SESS reporting and those that assisted us during the thematic workshops to start synthesizing the SESS recommendations.
+Thanks to Åshild Ø. Pedersen of the Norwegian Polar Institute for providing comments that improved the revised manuscript regarding terrestrial biology.
+Finally, we very much appreciate the comments by the two anonymous reviewers that greatly improved the revised manuscript.